 Where to Stay in Volos, Greece

-There are a range of hotel and accommodation options in Volos to suit every taste and travel style.
-A selection of properties worth considering are discussed below.
+There is a range of hotel and accommodation options in Volos to suit every taste and travel style.
+A selection of properties worth considering is discussed below.

 Valeni Boutique Hotel & Spa

 The Valeni boutique hotel and spa offers an indulgent, luxury hotel experience in the Volos vicinity.
 It is situated outside the village of Portaria, just 12km from Volos centre.

 The hotel setting – surrounded by nature, fragrant olive groves, and rolling green fields, is the perfect location for a romantic getaway or a relaxing break.
 Valeni boutique hotel consists of 15 spacious rooms and suites, all decorated in a chic contemporary style.

 The property has an indulgent spa on site.
 Rooms and balconies provide mountain views or views of Volos.
 You can browse the latest room rates and availability at Valeni boutique hotel here.

 The Domotel Xenia Volos is a recently renovated property in the beating heart of Volos town.
 Its convenient location close to the port makes the hotel the perfect rest stop for catching an early morning ferry out to the islands.